What is Directed Self Placement?

 You are required to complete Directed Self-Placement prior to attending Orientation.
-The Directed Self-Placement program will be available for you to complete between May 2015 through the end of June 2015.
+The Directed Self-Placement program will be available for first time freshman in May 2017.
+You will log in using your Saclink.

 • Students who earned of score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program (AP exam)

-• Students who took an approved college-level English course and earned a C- or better
+• Students who took a college-level English course (equivalent to ENGL 5) and earned a C- or better

 The Directed Self-Placement program is a series of online activities within SacCT.
 You will read information about Directed Self-Placement, our composition course offerings, and how we view academic reading and writing.
 You will then complete four different activities:

 - a self-test to check your understanding of the Directed Self-Placement process and course options

 - a critical reading activity

 - a self-inventory to review your background and feelings about your reading and writing skills